Author: adrensf

 Brigit Reder ~

 Creatine… Just for the guys right?
 Wrong.
 Creatine is an organic acid that every human produces.
-Simply put, it helps supply energy to all cells in the body, especially 0504161619_HDRmuscle cells.
+Simply put, it helps supply energy to all cells in the body, especially muscle cells.
 Its not specific to only male muscle cells and incompatible with those of females.
 The benefits of taking creatine regularly are worth considering when trying to add that next level to your training, potentially put on some extra lean muscle mass, enhance recovery, and exert one more powerful sprint rep. Again, it does not matter male or female… if you’re training goals are not being met with current balanced nutrition, recovery, and exercise protocol, consider putting some thought into adding Creatine as part of your routine.

 GPS in sports.
 Something not spoken of frequently in the media or on your hour of SportsCenter every morning.
 However, it’s an integral part in professional sporting arenas and even most top college programs.
 Especially within soccer, rugby, and even basketball.
 GPS and heart-rate monitor use, in combination, during games and training help strength and conditioning coaches monitor athlete’s output and therefore aid in recovery programming.
 GPS tracks max output sprints, total mileage covered, where movement is taking place on the field or court, quantifying amounts of acceleration and deceleration within a game, and using this information to analyze the physical demands of athletes in their positions and sports.
 Incredibly useful tool, but underused based on high cost.